yanxifang/Gov-1347/_posts/2020-10-02-Week-Four-Predictions.md

 ``(2-Party Vote Share) = Constant + 0.103(Net Approval Rating) + 1.764(Q2 GDP Growth) + 2.877(First-Term Incumbent)``

 where the constant is now slightly lower at 47.176.
 The adjusted R-squared value for this model is `0.685`, which is good but not ideal.
 Furthermore, neither the GDP growth nor incumbent coefficients are statistically significant at the 95% confidence level: they have p-values of `0.05683` and `0.09544`, respectively.
+Here, the high p-values of the coefficients actually don't mean much: the sample size is small (only 18 elections from 1948 to 2016, inclusive), so the possibility of making an inference error is somewhat high.

 The relationships between each of the independent variables (net approval rating, Q2 GDP growth, and first-term incumbency) are visualized below:

 ![Time-for-Change Visualization](https://yanxifang.github.io/Gov-1347/images/timeforchange.png)

+Unfortunately, using this model may not be optimal for 2020, again due to the COVID-19 pandemic.
+As seen above, the coefficient for second-quarter GDP growth is quite high at `1.764`; the U.S. Bureau of Economic Analysis has [reported](https://www.bea.gov/news/2020/gross-domestic-product-state-2nd-quarter-2020) that the 2020 second-quarter GDP growth is `-31.4%`.
+This value, by itself, has an impact of `-55.39`; even with an unrealistically high 100% approval rate, the model would predict that Trump has a 2-party vote share of: `47.176 + 0.103(100) + 1.764(-31.4) + 2.877(1) = 4.9634` percent, which is far too low for obvious reasons.

+Is Abramowitz's original model (the one used to predict 2016) any better, since it uses a substantially smaller coefficient for Q2 GDP growth?
+Using the same `-31.4%` value, and the same 100% approval, Trump is predicted to have `47.260 + 0.108(100) + 0.543(-31.4) + 4.313(1) = 45.3228` percent of the popular vote.
+But, when reducing the approval rating to a more realistic 50%, Trump is expected to receive `39.9228` percent.
+While a 60-40 split in the 2-party popular vote would likely resemble a landslide (see my [Week 1 blog post](https://yanxifang.github.io/Gov-1347/2020/09/11/Week-One-Predictions.html) for a discussion of the 1972 and 1984 elections), this is actually not a bad prediction because Abramowitz could possibly add a partisanship variable, as he did for 2012; this would likely be in Trump's favor because going beyond 60-40 would be unprecedented.

 ### Model Prediction
-Since incumbency is very much a "fundamentals" approach to predicting elections, in the sense that it is centered around the concept of retrospective accountability, I think it's prudent to revisit my [earlier economic models](https://yanxifang.github.io/Gov-1347/2020/09/18/Week-Two-Predictions.html) and compare the role of the time-for-change model.
+Since incumbency is very much a "fundamentals" approach to predicting elections, in the sense that it is centered around the concept of retrospective accountability, I think it's prudent to revisit my [earlier economic models](https://yanxifang.github.io/Gov-1347/2020/09/18/Week-Two-Predictions.html) and compare them to the time-for-change model.